Government Subsidy on Essential Goods (GSOG) to Eligible Economic Operators

 The economic operator should provide his bank details in which the subsidy will be credited.
 The bank account number should be in the name of the eligible trader.
 Where there is a change in the bank account, applicants are required to contact the MRA on 207 6000 or send an email to This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Upon successful registration, an acknowledgement ID will be provided to the applicant.

-[Applicable only for commodities listed in Table 2 above]
+[Applicable only for consumer Goods listed in Table 4 above]

 Once registration is completed, registered eligible economic operators are required to submit a return showing details of the unsold stock.

-Economic operators dealing with pharmaceutical products listed in Table 3 are required to submit, on or before 09 February 2026, a declaration of stock as at 01 February 2026 before the start of business to proceed further with the monthly return.
+Economic operators dealing with commodities listed in Table 4 are required to submit, on or before 09 July 2026, a declaration of stock as at 01 July 2026 before the start of business to proceed further with the monthly return.

 The declaration of stock can be submitted using either the CSV template or screen input option.

-The following details will have to be included in the declaration of stock:
+Details to be included in the declaration of stock can be found here.

-2. Pharmaceutical Products – as at 01 February 2026 before the start of business
+• Quantity held as at 01 July 2026 before the start of business

 • Invoice number